Nona9614/spreadsheet-light/README.md

 ### Input Serializing

-The `serializer` function will be called each time non _quoted_ (escaped) values are passed to the CSV string.
+The `serializer` function will be called each time a cell is parsed.
 These values are expected to be objects or arrays ussually and handled by the parser, but with this function you can identify and transform special strings to complex objects.

 ```js
 import xsv from "spreadsheet-light";